SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Body Points
 Natural Healing
 The body heals naturally during the course of the day.
 The more rest characters get, the faster their wounds heal.
-Using the“Body Points Healing” chart, the character rolls her Strength plus any appropriate Special Abilities or Disadvantages and a modiﬁer based on how much rest she’s had that day.
+Using the"Body Points Healing" chart, the character rolls her Strength plus any appropriate Special Abilities or Disadvantages and a modiﬁer based on how much rest she’s had that day.
 A character gets a modiﬁer of +1D on each full day of rest (sleeping, reading, or other sedentary activities).
 If she is